fredrikaverpil/godoc.nvim/README.md

 - See the example implementation for the built-in Go adapter at [lua/adapters/go.lua](lua/adapters/go.lua).
-- If implementing a third-party adapter, make sure it has an exposed `setup` function which returns an `GoDocAdapter`.
+- If implementing a third-party adapter, make sure it has an exposed `setup` function which returns a `GoDocAdapter`.

 The `GoDocAdapter` type is defined in [lua/godoc/types.lua](lua/godoc/types.lua).